-Additionally, the Symphony has three donor-restricted and three board-designated endowment funds at the GKCCF which are considered agency funds by the GKCCF.
+Additionally, the Symphony has four donor-restricted and two board-designated endowment funds at the GKCCF which are considered agency funds by the GKCCF.
 As the GKCCF does not retain variance power for these funds, they are recorded in the financial statements of the Symphony.
 As required by accounting principles generally accepted in the United States of America (GAAP), net assets associated with endowment funds, including board-designated endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.

-Each of these funds is invested in various pooled funds at the GKCCF with approximately 65% in equities, 25% in fixed income, 10% in alternative funds and 0% in cash at June 30, 2014 and 2013.
-Draws from one of these funds are calculated annually to be 5% of the 12-quarter average market value of the fund at March 31, and are distributed to the Symphony in quarterly allotments.
-The other two funds are calculated annually to be 4% of the 8-quarter average market value of the fund at March 31 and are distributable to the Symphony in quarterly allotments.
-The market value of these funds was \$14,143,878 and \$7,871,210 as of June 30, 2014 and 2013, respectively.
+Each of these funds is invested in various pooled funds at the GKCCF with approximately 70% in equities and 30% in fixed income at June 30, 2015 and 65% in equities, 25% in fixed income and 10% in alternative funds at June 30, 2014.
+Draws from one of these donor-restricted funds are calculated annually to be 5% of the 12-quarter average market value of the fund at March 31, and are distributed to the Symphony in quarterly allotments.
+The other three donor-restricted funds are calculated annually to be 4% of the 8-quarter average market value of the fund at March 31 and are distributable to the Symphony in quarterly allotments.
+The market value of these funds was \$22,087,899 and \$14,143,878 as of June 30, 2015 and 2014, respectively.
 It is the goal that these funds earn an average of 8% per year in order to allow for the preservation of the fund, while enabling the support of annual operations through the draw.